TimberlineCS/greetingcard-KallenRaeder/README.md

 Another new process that I had to learn was the styling, creating, and appending of audio.
 Luckily, I was able to pick up on it quickly and figure out how to use the .style commands to customize the audio feature.

-After I about half of my elements created and styled, my project was starting to look messy and was very hard to navigate.
+After I had about half of my elements created and styled, my project was starting to look messy and was very hard to navigate.
 At that point I started to add descriptive comments and organize my code more, making it much easier to work on my project.

 When I was first creating my skis I was just going to create two "div" features both with a rounded border to represent the skis on my greeting card.
 However, once i started styling my first ski, I realized that I wouldn't be to make a very detailed picture of the skis with "div" elements.
 After a bit of thinking I decided to get an image file of a pair of real Armada skis from the internet, and it ended up turning out pretty good.

 This was a very oped-ended project, so I was able to be pretty creative and make a personalized greeting card that I am happy with.
-There we a few challenges along the way, but once I figured them out, I was able to figured out the rest of the project pretty smoothly.
+There were a few challenges along the way, but once I figured them out, I was able to complete the rest of the project pretty smoothly.
 Overall, I think I learned some important JavaScript aspects and made nice looking project.

 ## Extra Credit